remind-me-later/TFG-matematicas/md/draft.md

 Now, why is type theory so important for proof assistants?
-As we mentioned before, by the Curry-Howard isomorphism, we can use types to encode propositions, also called theorems, and type constructors, aka functions, to encode proofs.
+As we mentioned before, by the Curry-Howard isomorphism, we can use types to encode propositions, also called theorems, and type constructors, also known as functions, to encode proofs.
 In fact, the way to prove a proposition in these type theories is to construct a value of the type that encodes the proposition, this is called _proof by construction_.
 This is the basis of all proof assistants, and is the reason why they are so powerful, as we can use the type system to encode complex mathematical theorems, and the proof assistant to verify their correctness.

+The process by which we can ensure the constructed term is a valid proof is _type checking_,

 As we mentioned before, Coq and Lean use the _Calculus of Inductive Constructions_ as their logical foundation, while Isabelle uses _Higher Order